birdshine/PRPGEngine/README.md

 # PRPGEngine
 PRPG is a game engine I am coding in order to learn the python language (v3.)
 It will be an rpg game maker where everything is based on a d100 probability skill system.
-If you're skill is 20, a d100 roll of 20 or better would be a success, representing the probability that you would succeed in using that skill 2 times out of 10.
+If your skill is 20, a d100 roll of 20 or better would be a success, representing the probability that you would succeed in using that skill 2 times out of 10.

 It currently consists of the following modules: